Kekal, December 2008 (digital)

 The Palace Room Studios, Toronto - Ontario, Canada

 Digitally re-mastered in 2018 by Jeff Arwadi at Ideation Station

 Hand-drawn Illustrations by Levi Sianturi

-"Audible Minority" is a bonus CD of a hand-numbered limited deluxe-edition double-CD with the 2012 album "Autonomy" as the main disc and 16 pages full-color booklet covering both albums' visual artwork.
-This version comes in a very limited copies.
-So be sure to grab this one while you can!
+"Audible Minority" is a bonus CD of a limited deluxe-edition double-CD with the 2012 album "Autonomy" as the main disc and 16 pages full-color booklet covering both albums' visual artwork.
+This version comes in a limited hand-numbered copies.

 It's all natural, but in recent years there are lots of changes in our lives..
 One good example, I moved to Canada in 2006, and now I live in a city with less than 1.5 million population with all the cold 6-month winter here, so compared with the city I used to live, Jakarta, it's like 180 degree difference..
 It would add the level of my musical preferences, for example I no longer listen to any metal music this year, totally, because I no longer enjoy listening to it..
 So there is no way I can do any metal music these days, unless I am being dishonest to myself, but I prefer to be honest and do what I am comfortable to do..